raspberrypilearning/anime-expressions/en/step_4.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Cascading Style Sheets (CSS)**</span> is the language that you use to tell the web browser exactly how your webpage should look, including the positioning, colours, and fonts.
+<span style="color: #0faeb0">**Cascading Style Sheets (CSS)**</span> is the language that you use to tell the web browser exactly how your webpage should look, which includes the positioning, colours, and fonts.
 We call this the style.
 </p>

 Every **rule** in CSS is made up of two parts: the **selector** and the **declaration**.